 The best controller to keyboard mapper presents Shift mode!

 A must-have for every controller to keyboard mapper — Shift mode — is great to use when you need more mappings on your controller.
 You can map up to 117 keyboard buttons to one controller instead of 24.
-The way it works is the following: you pick a Shift modifier, and once you press and hold it — your main mappings change to another set.
+The way it works is the following: you pick a Shift modifier, and once you press and hold it (or press, if it's a Toggle Shift) — your main mappings change to another set.
 Our game controller for PC software permits to choose up to 4 Shift modifiers in one configuration.

 One more opportunity, our controller to keyboard mapper has for you to discover, is unmapping buttons inside the Shift.
 Imagine, the game has full controller support.
-And there are some additional keyboard keys you need to use while playing with controller.
+And there are some additional keyboard keys you need to use while playing with the controller.
 You can surely map them as well if you use the right PC controller software!
 Just create the Shift modifier, add the needed keys, and mute the native controls by unmapping them.
 Thus, the native controls won’t work inside the shift once you unmap them, shift mappings will reproduce instead.
+If you hesitate, whether you need to use this option or not, check out the official manual with the examples of certain games where this feature is irreplaceable.

 Now it’s time to find out how to create shifts:

 - Connect your gamepad to PC.
-You’ll see it in the bottom left corner.
-If you have multiple controllers, you’ll need to pick the one you want to map.
+You’ll see it in the bottom left corner, and you’ll need to pick the one you want to map.

 - Create a game profile (an empty config will be created automatically), and start remapping.
 Pick the controller button, then — the keyboard key that you want to assign to it.

 - When you’re done with the main mappings, it’s time to add some Shift modifiers.
-Pay attention to the top left corner, pick the shift, and add mappings that will reproduce once the shift is activated.
+Pick the shift, and add mappings that will reproduce once the shift is activated.

 Activate up to 4 configs with our PC controller software - use Slots!

-I use this feature for Elite Dangerous: first I created different configs for flying, combat and mining.
-Later, I saved each configuration to a different slot, and now when I need to extract minerals, I simply change from Flying to Mining by using a hotkey (two bumpers and one of the XYAB buttons).
+I use this feature for Elite Dangerous: first I created different configs for flying, combat, and mining.
+Later, I saved each configuration to a different slot, and now when I need to extract minerals, I simply change from Flying to Mining by using a hotkey (you can modify the hotkey for slots in Preferences).
 That’s how this PC controller software saves my time and nerves! :)

 The interface is clear while using slots, let me show the nuances:

 - Download reWASD from our official page.
-You will get a 14-day trial.
+You will get a 7-day trial.
 We suggest to use the trial first, but we’re sure this game controller for PC software will melt your heart!

 - Connect your gamepad to PC.
-You’ll see it in the bottom left corner.
-If you have multiple controllers you’ll need to pick the one you want to apply slots to.
+You’ll see it in the bottom left corner, pick the one you want to apply slots to.

 - Create a game profile (an empty config will be created automatically) and start remapping.
 Pick the controller button, then — the keyboard key that you want to assign to it.